Last updated on July 7th, 2021 at 04:10 pm

 I’d recommend that you spend about 30 minutes alone creating two lists before you use any outside sources to help identify your strengths and weaknesses.

-One called “Strengths” and the other called “Weaknesses.”
+One is called “Strengths” and the other called “Weaknesses.”

-Think about the activities you either participate in the most or get the most pleasure out of in order to identify your strengths and weaknesses.
+Think about the activities you either participate in the most or get the most pleasure out of to identify your strengths and weaknesses.

-Depending upon how much you enjoy doing or participating in them rate from one to five.
+Depending upon how much you enjoy doing or participating in the rate from one to five.